MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 .. image:: images/Fit_Weibull_2P_V4.png

 The above probability plot is the typical way to visualise how the CDF (the blue line) models the failure data (the black points).
-If you would like to view the failure points alongside the CDF, SF, or CHF without the axis being scaled then you can generate the scatter plot using the function plot_points which is available within reliability.Probability_plotting.
+If you would like to view the failure points alongside the PDF, CDF, SF, HF, or CHF without the axis being scaled then you can generate the scatter plot using the function plot_points which is available within reliability.Probability_plotting.
 In the example below we create some data, then fit a Weibull distribution to the data (ensuring we turn off the probability plot).
 From the fitted distribution object we plot the Survival Function (SF).
 We then use plot_points to generate a scatter plot of the plotting positions for the survival function.

 For the function plot_points the inputs are:

 -   failures - an array or list of failure data
 -   right_censored - an array or list of right censored data.
 Optional input
 -   func - the function to be plotted.
-Must be 'PDF','CDF', 'SF', 'HF', or 'CHF'.
+Must be 'PDF', 'CDF', 'SF', 'HF', or 'CHF'.
 Default is 'CDF'.
 Note that the options for 'PDF' and 'HF' will look much more scattered as they are found using the integral of a non-continuous function.
 -   a - this is the plotting heuristic.
 Default is 0.3.
 See `probability plotting <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_ and `Wikipedia <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot#Heuristics>`_ for more details.
 -   keywords for the scatter plot are also accepted.